Cucumber-Diseases/cucumber-diseases.github.io/docs/index.md

   - **Goal:** Understand the common structure of the repositories.

 ## [Coding Exercises](https://cucumber-diseases.github.io/exercise/)
-   - If you're focused on praticing your coding skills, dive into the provided exercises.
+   - If you're focused on practicing your coding skills, dive into the provided exercises.
 These challenges will put your problem-solving abilities to the test.
    - **Goal:** Strengthen your coding excellence by deliberate exercises.

 ## [Understanding Cucumber Diseases](https://cucumber-diseases.github.io/smells/)